-Three killed during Monte Carlo-Venice boat race
+Three killed in Venice boat speed record attempt

 The crash took place near the finish line at the Lido di Venezia, propelling the boat over the reef and back into the water on the other side.

-Among the dead is Fabio Buzzi, 76, a champion speedboat racer who was attempting to set a new record.
+Mr Buzzi, 76, was attempting to set a new record.

+The other two dead include a Dutch mechanic who has not been named, and Luca Nicolini, also from Italy, according to the president of the Italian Offshore and Endurance Committee, Giampaolo Montavoci.

-A fourth person is being treated in hospital for injuries after being thrown overboard.
+Mr Montavoci told the BBC the information came from the only survivor, Mario Invernizzi who is now being treated in hospital for injuries after being thrown overboard.

+Earlier reports about two British pilots being among those dead are incorrect, Mr Montavoci said.

 Organisers of the Assonautica race told Venezia Today that the boat was travelling at around 80 knots (148km/h, 92mph) when it hit the manmade dam known as Mose.

-The boat ran into a spit of large boulders that have been lowered on to the seabed to protect the dam, which serves as a flood barrier to protect Venice.
+The boat ran into a spit of large boulders which have been lowered on to the seabed to protect the dam, which serves as a flood barrier to protect Venice.

-Mr Buzzi has won 10 world championships since he began his racing career over 40 years ago.
+Mr Buzzi won 10 world championships since he began his racing career over 40 years ago.

 In 1978, he set the world speed record for diesel-powered boats, hitting 191.58 km/h (119mph).